si-yao/chat-room/readme.txt

 Type the command like "message username" and "private username" is too tedious!

 So I simplify the command.
-For the first time that user1 sends message to user2, then user1 should type: message user2 hello, there
+For the first time that user1 sends message to user2, user1 should type the whole command: message user2 hello, there

 or for p2p connection:
 private user2 hello, there

-Then next time, the user1 only need to type the message itself without any prefix!
+Then next time, the user1 only needs to type the message itself without any prefix!
 For exmaple:
 Hello, there